Around the Road in 8 Days – Iceland Ring Road Itinerary

 Iceland’s other carrier, Icelandair, also offers their stopover deal which allows you to stay in Iceland up to 7 nights (just enough time to drive the Iceland Ring Road!) on your way somewhere else at no additional charge.
 I flew Icelandair but did not end up doing their stopover deal, although I found their prices and service reasonable.
 I was able to bring on my 22″ carry-on and insanely heavy camera backpack as my “personal item” without any issues.

-If you are flying with budget airline carriers such as these and Norwegian, which I also flew on this trip, I recommend first and foremost packing light and carry-on only.
-The baggage fees these airlines charge can quickly raise the cost of a ticket to as much as a regular carrier!
-In addition, airlines like Norwegian charge a LOT for food on their flights ($40 for airplane food?!?), so I packed plenty of snacks for the flight and made sure to eat in airports between layovers.
+If you are flying with budget airline carriers such as these and Norwegian, which I also flew on another leg of this trip, I recommend first and foremost packing light and carry-on only.
+The baggage fees these airlines charge can quickly raise the cost of a ticket to as much as a regular carrier and beyond!
+In addition, airlines like Norwegian charge a LOT for food on their flights ($40 for airplane food, seriously?!?), so I packed plenty of snacks for the flight and made sure to eat in airports between layovers.
 Other than the micro-charges, if you come prepared, these airlines aren’t bad to fly.
 I actually had a great experience on Norwegian in particular and all of the other budget airlines in the area are great as well (ok, maybe not Ryanair…).

 The weather on the Iceland Ring Road is known for being fairly unpredictable, but you can bet that you’ll get some rain and heavy wind at some point!
-For my outer layer I always wore my Marmot Precip Jacket (unless Tarah was stealing it, which was most of the time!) over the usual base layers of thicker pants and a breathable, long sleeve shirt.
+For my outer layer I always wore my Marmot Ramble Component Jacket over the usual base layers of thicker pants and a breathable, long sleeve shirt.

 This was usually enough for most conditions for me as the temperature never got above the mid 50’s, but I always had my trusty down jacket handy in case things got chilly.
 My 10 year old (going on 20) jacket isn’t manufactured anymore, but if I were to buy a new one I would probably get the North Face Nuptse.